ejaz629/rinser/README.md

-# rinser
+# RINSER

-Prediction of Windows API names from disassemblies using transfer learning.
+We present a fast and accurate Windows API prediction system called RINSER (AccuRate API Name prediction uSing transfEr leaRning).